 If you configure TLS/SSL decryption, when a managed device receives a ClientHello message, the system attempts to match the message to TLS/SSL rules that have the Decrypt - Resign action.
 The match relies on data from the ClientHello message and from cached server certificate data.
 Possible data includes:

 TLS/SSL Rule Condition Data Present In

 Zones ClientHello

 Networks ClientHello

 VLAN Tags ClientHello

 Ports ClientHello

 Users ClientHello

-Applications ClientHello (Server Name Indicator extension)

 Table 1: Data Availability for TLS/SSL Rule Conditions